-Topical Garlic Treats Candida Yeast Infections
+Topical Garlic and Thyme Treat Candida Yeast Infections

 Today if a woman visits a doctor’s office for a vagina bacteria or yeast infection, she’ll likely be sent home with a course of oral antibiotics.
 If its a yeast infection the doctor might prescribe an antifungal – since Candida is a fungus not a bacteria.